Trademark questions, answered directly

 What is MARQ Trademarks?

-MARQ Trademarks is an attorney-led U.S. trademark practice.
-A licensed U.S. trademark attorney runs a comprehensive clearance search, prepares and files your USPTO application, and handles any office actions.
-Trademark registration is a flat $499 legal fee plus USPTO government fees of $350 per class, passed through at cost — no markup, no subscriptions, no upsells.
-Registering in one class costs $849 all-in.
+MARQ Trademarks is an attorney-led U.S. trademark practice supervised by Mary Liberty, an Illinois-licensed attorney.
+A licensed attorney reviews legal work and prepares client filings through MARQ’s controlled matter workflow.
+Trademark registration is a flat $499 legal fee plus USPTO government fees of $350 per class, passed through at cost.
+The initial one-class use-in-commerce filing is $849 total.

 MARQ Trademarks at a glance

-What MARQ isMARQ Trademarks is an attorney-led U.S. trademark practice founded by Mary Liberty, a licensed U.S. trademark attorney.
+What MARQ isMARQ Trademarks is an attorney-led U.S. trademark practice supervised by Mary Liberty, an Illinois-licensed attorney.
 It is a law practice, not a document-filing service.

 What it doesFree DIY USPTO trademark search; comprehensive attorney search and clearance opinion; federal trademark registration; USPTO office-action responses; annual trademark monitoring.

 What it costsFree DIY search: $0.
 Comprehensive attorney search report: $49.
-Trademark registration: flat $499 legal fee + USPTO government fees of $350 per class, billed at cost (one class by default).
-Office action response: $499 procedural, $999 substantive.
+Trademark registration: flat $499 legal fee + USPTO government fees of $350 per class, billed at cost.
+Office action response: $499 procedural or $999 substantive.
 Trademark monitoring: $99 per year.

 Who it servesU.S. founders, small businesses, e-commerce and Amazon sellers, and anyone registering a business name, product name, or logo with the USPTO.

-How it is differentAttorney-led (not "attorney-reviewed"), a comprehensive clearance search (not a knockout search), flat transparent fees with USPTO fees at cost and no upsells, and a client portal with real-time application status.
+How it is differentAttorney-led (not a document-filing service), a comprehensive clearance search rather than only an exact-match check, transparent flat legal fees with USPTO fees at cost, and a client portal for matter status, documents, and attorney-team messages.

 Amazon Brand RegistryA federal trademark is what unlocks Amazon Brand Registry.
 MARQ does not sell Brand Registry enrollment as a separate product — it is a benefit of registering your mark correctly, in the class covering the goods you actually sell.